 Safe from the ocean winds, the city has a mild climate and lush vegetation.
 Take a walk on the harbor to enjoy the flower gardens and plants that grow along the town’s stone walls.
 You can especially enjoy the beauty of the port and the Saint Michel Bay.

 Despite its small size, Cancale is a lively town with a large number of restaurants.
-Most of them are specialized in seafood and feature local products.
+And being a coastal town, you can expect to find delicious seafood, especially oysters!
 Make sure to visit the oyster market during your stay.
 Lastly, make sure you have time to stop by La Maison Guella – a famous cookie and sweets maker.
 It’s been a town landmark since 1920.
 It was even described by Proust as an “unforgettable gourmet pleasure”.

 INSIDR RECOMMENDATION HIGHLIGHTS ON OUR INTERACTIVE MAP

 Overall, Cancale is a great place to visit at any time of the year.
 If you want to lounge on the beach or even enjoy some sailing, spring and summer are the best seasons.
 However, if you’re looking for a budget friendly weekend, the off-season (fall and winter) is an ideal option.

 Cancale is rather small.
 Major sights can be seen in one day.
 However, to fully enjoy the region and nearby nature, we recommend staying for two or three days.
 Cancale is also an ideal starting point for a trip up the Emerald Coast.
 This is especially great if visiting in spring, summer or early fall.